Récits d’une courte nuit / Yarn of A Short Night

 Installation, 2023.

-Copper, terracotta, polyester, motors, automation, white marble, steel, brass, painted aluminium, 3 channels video installation, neoprene, styrofoam
+Copper, terracotta, polyester, motors, automation, marble, steel, brass, painted aluminum, 3 channels video installation, neoprene, styrofoam.

 Exhibition text